Abstract

 • In the stationary in relation to

-The observer-1, located in the stationary in relation to the space frame of reference, will see how the fixed on the ground transmission and reception stations are moving eastward in the stationary space with the linear velocity V of the Earth’s surface in the stationary space for the respective latitude.
+Observer-1, llocated in the frame of reference “stationary empty space”, will see how the fixed-on-the-ground transmission and reception stations are moving eastward in the stationary space with the linear speed V of the Earth’s surface for the respective latitude.

-Therefore, the observer-1 (located in the stationary in relation to the space frame of reference), will measure the speed of the electromagnetic signal (can be a light beam) and will confirm that it is equal to c(the speed of light in vacuum):
+Therefore, observer-1 (located in the stationary in relation to the space frame of reference), measures the speed of the electromagnetic signal (which can be a light beam) and confirms that it is equal to c (the speed of light in vacuum):

 • In the frame of reference, related to the Earth’s surface.